yehudada/MCETest/README.md

 **Reflection**

 This was a 2 long days&#39; project built.
-I learn quickly basic react and nodejs using tutorials to solve the exam , to document the technical debt and write an implementation plan for ready for production app.
+I learn quickly basic react and nodejs using tutorials to solve the exam.

+I document the technical debt and write an implementation plan for "ready for production" app.